frenchja/jaf502/source/_posts/2013-03-11-installing-r-in-linux.markdown

 ### Debian

 The instructions for installing R in Debian are similar to Ubuntu.
+Regarding 'stable' versions of Debian, the CRAN
-As the CRAN [README file](http://cran.rstudio.com/bin/linux/debian/README.html) for Debian points out:
+[README file](http://cran.rstudio.com/bin/linux/debian/README.html) for Debian points out: